silhavyj/KIV-FJP-compiler/README.md

 ### Array and working with its elements

 As another datatype, or rather a collection, we decided to implement arrays.
 An array is statically allocated on the stack and can contain 1 or more elements.
 There are two kinds of arrays we support, an array of booleans and an array of integers.
-The user must specify the size of the array when upon declaration.
+The user must specify the size of an array upon declaration.

 ```